10 Years of Dog Rescue & Adoption

-Since 2015, we’ve shut down three dog meat farm operations and found homes for over 1,500 dog meat trade survivors.
+Since 2015, we’ve shut down three dog meat farm operations and found homes for 1,800 dog meat trade survivors.

 Three Pillars

-Our work focuses on three pillars: rescue, adoption, and awareness.
+Our work focuses on three pillars: rescue, adopt, and engage.

 Rescue